Can your twins sleep in the same bedroom?

 - If you put both your twins in the same room, you don’t have to buy that bigger house right away.

-Disadvantages of Sharing a Room
+Disadvantages of Twins Sharing a Room

 - As they get older, your twins will wake each other up.
 Most often this happens in the morning, when you are hoping for a few more minutes of sleep.